nvialp/enmu-cs234-sports_club_management_system/README.md

     Java

   Description:
     This project is to create a sports management system with a GUI that encorporates at least 5 classes.
-The 5 classes will encorporate inheritance, persistent information and crud operations.
+The 5 classes will demonstrate inheritance, persistent information and crud operations.

   Contributing Team Members:
     Nicholas Vialpando